Chase Sapphire Preferred vs. Capital One Venture

 The Chase Sapphire Preferred really stands out in terms of its rewards program.
 Chase Ultimate Rewards points can be redeemed for options like statement credits, cash back, gift cards and merchandise.
 However, you can also redeem points for travel through the Chase Travel portal and get 25 percent more value when you do.

 The Chase Ultimate Rewards program also offers a robust transfer program that lets you move your points to airline and hotel partners like Marriott Bonvoy, Southwest Rapid Rewards, World of Hyatt and United MileagePlus.
-With high-value transfer partners, each point can be worth up to 2 cents each.
+With high-value transfer partners, each point can be worth about 2.0 cents each, according to Bankrate valuations.

 Recommended credit score